Updated: 5 days ago

 Intelligence is inherently programmed to lust after reality.
 The intellect always strives for the right knowledge in spite of being entangled in the web of wrong knowledge.
 The mind will not stop until it knows the right thing.
 Avidya -one of the kleshas- is nothing but wrong knowledge.
 It is known as klesha because it leads to pain.
 Avidya is the subconscious tendency of the mind which is the cause for other four kleshas; asmita, raga, dvesha, and abhinivesha.
 The guna, out of the three gunas or tendencies, which governs these kleshas is Tamas.
 The name of the guna and Avidya means the same in the old literature; the darkness.

 Due to the presence of the modification of wrong knowledge man takes body for the soul, or thinks that the body is the ultimate reality not the soul.
-The human body is the same as the eight fold evolutes of matter as per Samkhya, but these are not the spirit or the soul.
+The human body is the same as the eight fold evolutes of Prakriti ( matter) as per Samkhya, but these are not the spirit or the soul.
 Tamas has the attributes of these eight evolutes of nature not the spirit.
-Here the wrong knowledge is in the context of the mix-up of the matter and the spirit or the purusha.
+Here the wrong knowledge is in the context of the mix-up of the matter and the spirit or the purusha due to the error in perception and inference drawn by us in an effort to know the reality.
 Eradicating this misleading mix-up is the primary aim of all Yoga teachings.
 Impure Citta creates wrong knowledge.

 As per yoga philosophy an completely arrested mind has umpteen number of miracular possibilities ( Siddhis), the super powers in common parlance.
 These powers starts showing on their own as the austere practitioner progresses on the path of yoga.
 Owing to the miraculous, and super power nature of these attributes which one receives along the path of attaining the ultimate goal of yoga, it is easy for the seeker to get spellbound and infatuated by these powers which is again wrong knowledge.
 Siddhis are in reality obstacles, distractions for the individual soul in its path to become one with the universal soul.